storeon/storeon/README.md

 ])
 ```

+DevTools will also warn you about **typo in event name**.
+It will throw an error
+if you are dispatching event, but nobody subscribed to it.

 Or if you want to print events to `console` you can use built-in logger.
-It could be useful for simple cases or to investigate issue
+It could be useful for simple cases or to investigate issue in error trackers.
-on online error trackers.

 ```js
 const store = createStore([